Guide to Caravan Security: Everything you need to know

 CCTV monitoredMay not have flexible access to your caravan

-Doesn't have to be stored at homeWill need to invest in home security measures
+Doesn't have to be stored at home

 Potential for cheaper caravan insurance

-Security precautions for your caravan
+Security features for your caravan

 Hitch locks

-These locks cover the hitch and make it almost impossible for your caravan to be towed — giving you piece of mind.
+These locks cover the hitch and make it almost impossible for your caravan to be towed — giving you peace of mind.
 Choose a hitch lock that has a Sold Secure guarantee and that fits your hitch well, as they are more difficult to tamper with.

 Wheel Clamps